opendocsg/slw-judgments-backfill/2010_SGHC_180/report.md

 the 2 nd Defendant in his AEIC dated 17 March 2010.

-22     It is clear from the authorities, including _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029, that contracts are not made in a vacuum.
+22     It is clear from the authorities, including _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span>, that contracts are not made in a vacuum.
 Contracts like the one under consideration, not drafted by lawyers nor falling within the class of recognised commercial documents, are those where the court has often to ascertain the intention of the parties in arriving at the terms of the agreement by construing it against the relevant and clear contextual background.
 It is clear that this very briefly expressed Contract of ‘general principles’ did not contain the entire terms of the agreement reached between the parties.
 The context in which the Contract came into existence assumes some importance when it comes to construing what the parties intended by the words used.
 It was not a contract to which the parol evidence rule applies.
 Moreover no such difficulty over the parol evidence rule could arise here because the terms were extremely brief and, as noted above, this Contract did not contain the entire agreement reached

 between the parties.
 Applying these principles, it was clear that the Contract provided for the following: